NoriginMedia/react-spatial-navigation/README.md

 ### `onEnterRelease`: function
 Callback function that is called when the item is currently focused and Enter (OK) key is released.

+### `onBackPress`: function
+Callback function that is called when the item is currently focused and Back key is pressed.

+### `onBackRelease`: function
+Callback function that is called when the item is currently focused and Back key is released.

 Payload:
 1. All the props passed to HOC is passed back to this callback.
 Useful to avoid creating callback functions during render.
 2. [Details](#keydetails-object) - info about pressed keys